 ⇨ So the outstanding balance for the next month will be 5000-25 = 4975 Rs.

-⇨ That why it is my request to you that if possible please pay the full outstanding amount as soon as possible.
+⇨ That is why I request that you please pay the full outstanding amount as soon as possible if possible.